onedayxzn/Prediksi-Harga-Mobil-Volkswagen/README.md

 It can be seen from the bar chart above from the three algorithm models that I used, that Random Forest has the smallest error value.

-This is the result of the model
+This is the result of the model I used
 ![hasil model predisi](https://raw.githubusercontent.com/onedayxzn/submission_file/master/SharedScreenshot.jpg)

 From the table above, it can be seen that prediction using Random Forest gives the closest results compared to the other two models.